We have all heard the phrase “the apple doesn’t fall far from the tree”. But is it true?

 Doing well at school isn’t all about grades (though it is undeniably a huge part, and rightly so).
 However, well-being and life satisfaction also matter.
 The PISA reports gather, analyse and compare data from student performance all around the world.
-Recently they found that students were most likely to report high levels of satisfaction if their parents:
+Recently, they found that students were most likely to report high levels of satisfaction if their parents:

-- Spent time talking to them
+- Spent time talking to them;

-- Ate dinner with them around the family table
+- Ate dinner with them around the family table;

-- Discussed with them how they were doing at school
+- Discussed with them how they were doing at school.

 Furthermore, this report also found that students who spent time talking with their parents were two-thirds of a school year ahead in subjects such as science.

-How React to Failure and Success
+How to React to Failure and Success

 A recent study found that how parents react to failure has a big influence on their child’s mindset.
 They found that those who viewed failure as an opportunity to learn and improve were more likely to have children with a growth mindset, whereas those who reacted to failures as a source of shame and negativity were more likely to have children with a fixed mindset.